 studio shot of light bulb and bill

-RMI Reality Check: Proposed Clean Energy Incentives Would Save Electricity Customers Billions
+Reality Check: Proposed Clean Energy Incentives Would Save Electricity Customers Billions

 Opponents of the Build Back Better proposal have repeatedly amplified the myth that the financial incentives for clean energy will burden Americans with higher electricity costs.